-4.2.3 Aquatic Resources
+4.2.3 Aquatic and Fishery Resources

-- Effects of continued project operation on fish habitat and fish resources in the project impoundment, bypassed reach, and downstream of the powerhouse. - Effects of fish entrainment at the Lundy powerhouse on fish resources in the project area.
+- Effects of continued project operation on fish and aquatic habitat and fish and aquatic resources within the project impoundment, bypassed reach, and downstream of the powerhouse. - Effects of fish entrainment at the Lundy powerhouse on fish resources in the project area.
 Effects of continued project operation on fish stranding. - Effects of project water diversions and instream flow on fish habitat in the project bypassed reach.